Anna Kalinskaya: Singles

 Given her ranking, Kalinskaya often switched between the ITF and the WTA Tours during the year.
 She began in Australia, where her first tournament was the 25k Playford International, but she lost in the first round to French player Jessika Ponchet.
 Then she shifted to Melbourne to play at the Australian Open qualifying.
 She reached the main draw for the first time in her career.
 Her first opponent in the main draw was Italian player Camila Giorgi, but Kalinskaya lost in two sets.
 During February, she failed to qualify in two WTA tournaments, the (St. Petersburg Ladies' Trophy, and the Hungarian Ladies Open).
 However, she made her singles debut in the Fed Cup.
 In Bratislava, she lost in three sets to Slovak player Magdaléna Rybáriková.
 For Kalinskaya, March brought good performances on the ITF Circuit.
 In China she first played at the 60k Zhuhai tournament, and reached the semifinals.
 She followed this with a final appearance at the 60k Shenzhen Open.
 Her last tournament in March was in France at the 60k Croissy-Beaubourg event, where she reached the semifinals.

 During the next five months, still in France, she reached the semifinals of the 100k Contrexéville Open in the middle of July.
 Then she failed to qualify in both the French Open, and the Wimbledon.

 She made the main draw of the US Open for the first time in her career.
 In the first round, she was defeated by the world's No. 9, German player Julia Görges, in three sets.
 She continued to struggle with losses to Serbian Olga Danilović in the first round of the Tashkent Open, and to Russian Natalia Vikhlyantseva at the Linz Open qualifying round.
 Next, she made another appearance at the Kremlin Cup as a wildcard, but was ousted by Mladenovic in a repeat of their 2016 encounter.
 Despite not reaching any new career-highest singles rankings, she spent all year in the top 200.

 Doubles

 She also switched between ITF Circuit and the WTA Tour in doubles.
-After a few early losses during the first two months, she won the title at the $60k Shenzhen Open alongside Slovak player Viktória Kužmová.
+After a few early losses during the first two months, she won the title at the 60k Pingshan Open alongside Slovak player Viktória Kužmová.
 Two weeks later she won another 60k title, this time in Croissy-Beaubourg, again with Kužmová.
 A month later she reached the semifinals of the Istanbul Cup, where she played with compatriot Natela Dzalamidze.
 At the French Open, she notched her major debut in doubles, but lost in the first round with fellow Russian Ekaterina Makarova.
 Wimbledon was a disappointment after losing in the second qualifying round.
 She finished the year by making the semifinals of the Kremlin Cup.
 On 28 May 2018, she reached a new career-high of 106.